 Also, make sure to use fresh lemon juice.

-Beat the butter and sugar with a mixer.
 Don’t skip this step.
-If you just place all the ingredients in a saucepan without beating the butter and sugar with the eggs first, the eggs will scramble in the pan.
+If you just place all the ingredients in a saucepan without beating the butter and sugar with the eggs first, the curd tends to taste eggy.

 Transfer the mixture to a saucepan with a heavy bottom.
 Make sure the pan has a heavy bottom, this is important to avoid the curd from curdling and tasting eggy.